ckarrie/ha-netgear-plus/README.md

-# HomeAssistant NETGEAR Plus Switches Integration
+# Home Assistant NETGEAR Plus Switches Integration

 ## What it does
 Grabs statistical network data from [supported NETGEAR Switches](#supported-and-tested-netgear-modelsproducts-and-firmwares) from the